nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-01-30-deploying-team-server/index.md

 ---
+title: Deploying Team Server
+date: 2007-01-30
+author: MrHinsh
 id: "440"
-title: "Deploying Team Server"
-date: "2007-01-30"
-tags:
-  - "service-oriented-architecture"
-  - "tfs-build"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "deploying-team-server"
+slug: deploying-team-server
 aliases:
 - /blog/deploying-team-server
+tags:
+- service-oriented-architecture
+- tfs-build
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 Sorry that I have not posted on this subject in a while, but I am lazy.
 After that last elongated post I am in the mood to write again...